Eduardo Año: National Security Adviser

 National Security Adviser Eduardo Año (2nd, right), Defense Secretary Gilbert Teodoro (center), and Trade and Industry Secretary Cristina Aldeguer-Roque (1st, right) meets U.S. President Donald Trump (left) at the Roosevelt Room in the White House in Washington, D.C., July 22, 2025.

 On January 14, 2023, President Bongbong Marcos appointed Año as National Security Adviser, replacing political scientist and commentator Clarita Carlos.

+In 2023, Año was the subject of protests by human rights groups due to his alleged judicial harassment of a Quezon City judge and human rights activists.

+On April 15, 2026, Año has formally resigned from his position as the National Security Adviser and was eventually accepted by President Bongbong Marcos, citing health concerns "that require my full attention and care" and "has become apparent that I must prioritize my health and well-being".
+He later thanked President Marcos for the trust given to him, his fellow cabinet members, and the national security community for their professionalism.
+Año was replaced by former AFP Chief Eduardo Oban.